MarshmelloVapes/HL-DE/README.md

 Everything here is sourced from https://www.youtube.com/watch?v=lfUWwZqzHmA - Sol Does Tech's set up.
 Seemed like a quick easy way to get everything set up quickly.
 Adjustments have been made to keybindings to match my preference and likely more updates to follow if I'm not lazy.

 If looking for file encription on a single folder look at the ecryptfs arch guide.

+QEMU - also used for windows ISO.
+Have to install QEMU and Virtiual Machine Manager.
+In VMM select file, add new connection, QEMU/KVM user Session to begin.